devmegan/crt/README.md

         3. The subject of contact forms containing a specific keyword:
-            SELECT * FROM contactform WHERE subject LIKE '%towpath%' SELECT * FROM contactform WHERE message LIKE '%nottingham%' or '%lincoln%'
+            SELECT * FROM contactform WHERE subject LIKE '%towpath%' SELECT * FROM contactform WHERE message LIKE '%nottingham%' OR '%lincoln%'

         4. Responses sent by a specific member of staff:
             SELECT * FROM contactform WHERE response_staff='Aaron'